Tyil/school-2016-2017/ewrite/ewrite-tutorial.md

 be built later, after the initial kernel has been compiled.

 #### Mount the filesystems
-Next up is mounting all filesystems so we can install files to them.
-First, we mount the root filesystem:
+Next up is mounting all filesystems so you can install files to them.
+First, you mount the root filesystem:

 ```
 mount /dev/mapper/funtoo0-root /mnt/gentoo
 ```

-Now we can add some directories for the other mountpoints.
+Now you can add some directories for the other mountpoints.
 This can be done in one well-made `mkdir` invocation:

 ```
 mkdir -p /mnt/gentoo/{boot,home,usr/{portage,src},var/{tmp,distfiles,packages},tmp}
 ```

-Next we can mount all other mountpoints on the new directories:
+Next you can mount all other mountpoints on the new directories:

 ```
 mount /dev/sda1 /mnt/gentoo/boot